rizkjackson/CBC-website/content/sequencing/index.md

 # Sequencing

-We have developed robust sequencing pipeline for the following cases:
+We have developed robust sequencing pipelines for the following cases:

 * DNA copy number, either total copy number or parent-specific
 * RNAseq
 * Exome Sequencing
 * Ribosome Profiling

 We develop new pipelines as needed, so feel free to come to us with other types of data.
+We typically run these analyses on the large [compute cluster] here at the UCSF Helen Diller Family Comprehensive Cancer Center.

+[compute cluster]: <%=pathToRoot%>/software/index.html